immunant/c2rust/README.md

 Where `--binary myprog` tells the transpiler to use the `main` function from `myprog.rs` as the entry point for a binary.
+This can be repeated multiple times for multiple binaries.

 The translated Rust files will not depend directly on each other like normal Rust modules.